 The Outgrowers Project

-Our founder, James Finlay Kenya believes in empowering local communities and helping to make a positive impact on the society.
-To that end, James Finlay Kenya launched The Outgrowers Project, which aims to empower and improve the socioeconomic welfare of small-scale tea farmers in Kericho and Bomet Counties.
+Our founder, Browns Plantations Kenya (formerly James Finlay Kenya) believes in empowering local communities and helping to make a positive impact on the society.
+To that end, Browns Plantations Kenya launched The Outgrowers Project, which aims to empower and improve the socioeconomic welfare of small-scale tea farmers in Bomet and Kericho Counties.
 The company has undertaken several initiatives to empower small-scale tea farmers through the Outgrowers Project.

 The company developed and strengthened the tea smallholder organizational model.
 This entailed the formation of five commercially oriented primary co-operatives under the auspices of a co-operative union known as Fintea Growers Cooperative Union Limited.
-Building on existing relationships between smallholder farmers and Finlays, the project has assisted over 10,000 farmers in forming co-operatives in order to strengthen their bargaining power over their livelihoods and relationships with Finlays.
-To ensure inclusion of youth and women in the management of the cooperatives and the umbrella Union, Finlays organised trainings and sensitization programmes that embedded good governance and diversity in the cooperative policy guidelines.
+Building on existing relationships between smallholder farmers and Browns Plantations Kenya, the project has assisted over 10,000 farmers in forming co-operatives in order to strengthen their bargaining power over their livelihoods and relationships with the company.
+To ensure inclusion of youth and women in the management of the cooperatives and the umbrella Union, Browns Plantations Kenya organised trainings and sensitization programmes that embedded good governance and diversity in the cooperative policy guidelines.

 The primary cooperatives formed include: